Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: Introduction

 \IEEEPARstart{T}{he} combination of the Industrial Internet of Things (IIoT), edge computing, and artificial intelligence has made it possible to automate like never before in Industry 4.0 \cite{sisinni2018industrial}.
 But at the same time, this combination has also opened up a much larger surface area for complex cyber-physical attacks on industrial production lines and human safety \cite{humayed2017cyber}.

-There are three key limitations of traditional centralized security architectures \cite{roman2018mobile}: (1) latency problems caused by cloud round-trip times, (2) single points of failure, and (3) bandwidth problems when collecting large amounts of telemetry data.
-Edge computing \cite{shi2016edge} helps with some of the above problems.
-However, there is no existing solution that shares coordinated threat intelligence, thereby creating blind spots that attackers can exploit.
+Traditional centralized security architectures face three well-documented limitations \cite{roman2018mobile}: round-trip latency to the cloud, a single point of failure at the central controller, and the bandwidth cost of streaming large volumes of raw telemetry.
+Edge computing \cite{shi2016edge} reduces some of these burdens but does not solve coordinated threat intelligence sharing, which leaves blind spots that skilled attackers can exploit.

-The key problem is cascading failure: compromised nodes that remain undetectable create pivots that allow malware to laterally move between nodes.
-Even if an industrial control system is very fast, milliseconds of delay will lead to catastrophic failure \cite{stouffer2011guide}.
+The most dangerous consequence of these blind spots is cascading failure.
+A compromised node that goes undetected becomes a pivot point for lateral malware movement, and in industrial control environments even a few milliseconds of unchecked propagation can cause irreversible physical damage \cite{stouffer2011guide}.

 We introduce a \textit{Decentralized Multi-Agent Swarm} (DMAS) architecture that enables AI agents embedded in edge gateways to collectively form an intelligent swarm through self-organization and exhibit emergent collective behavior.
 The innovation in DMAS is the use of \textit{Consensus-based Threat Validation} (CVT).
 CVT combines Byzantine fault-tolerant consensus protocols \cite{castro1999practical} with domain-specific threat scoring via a weighted voting system that accounts for each agent's accuracy and the proximity of its threat to its own threat assessment.
 CVT achieves sub-millisecond consensus times and continues to detect threats even when some agents provide false threat assessments or have been compromised.